GWMAC150/interface.OpenDSS/README.md

 1. An OpenDSS model file "APP.dss" that defines the simulation network.
 2. A logging configuration file "APP.dsl" that contains the "object, name, attribute" tuples that the deveoper is interested in logging to a remote InfluxDB database.
 The specified values must either be subscribed to by the control algorithm or published to for controliing.
 3. A "DSSA.yaml" configuration file for the simulation properties.
-This file contains values such as the solution mode, step size, physical time step etc (see the config folder for a sample).
+This file contains values such as the solution mode, step size, physical time step etc (see the sample folder).

 ## Simulation Process